Wealth Protection and Long Term Care Funding

 Many people think, wrongly, that if they give their home to their children, they can avoid paying care home fees.
-There are rules which prevent the giving away of assets to force the State to pay care costs and Local Authorities have wide ranging powers to recover sums which it pays towards care from the person to whom an asset was transferred.
+There are rules which prevent the giving away of assets to reduce the value of your assets.
+This is known as a deliberate deprivation of assets.
+If there is evidence to suggest that a deliberate deprivation of assets has taken place then Local Authorities have wide ranging powers to recover sums which it pays towards care from the person to whom an asset was transferred.
 Giving away assets before you need care can also mean that your financial independence is lost and that if you subsequently need care, your choice of home is limited.
 There are much better options.

-- Your will and whether this can be altered to make it more effective
+- Your will and whether this can be altered to make it more efficient

 - Equalising assets

 - Financial advice on maximising income from investments, equity release and planning for care home fees